 Absolutely!
 The call of Christ is always a call to discipleship and service, but we know that the first major job most of us have when we rediscover God’s love for us is just to immerse ourselves in that love for awhile and let healing happen.
 Over time, God will help us get strong enough to get involved and point us in the direction of service that God knows is “just right” for us.
 But if some space to just rest in God’s arms and worship is what you need right now, we will understand because most of us have been there.

 Others are already back on the path to restored relationship with God, but just won’t be able to pitch in right now because they are already deeply committed to doing some other important volunteer work, are caring for a partner or family member who is ill, or for any number of other reasons.
 That is OK too.

 In short, we need your talents and gifts and will appreciate whatever you may want to do to further God’s reign here, but don’t stay away or be embarrassed if you just need to come pray and celebrate with us while you do other things that God has called you to do.
 We’ll do our best to provide the spiritual food you need for your journey.

 How can I get more information?

-Write us, either by regular or electronic mail.
+Write us, either by postal or electronic mail.

 You can call the church office and leave a message for us.
 We are not yet large enough to have an office staff to answer your call personally during the week, but we will get back to you as quickly as we can.